-IMPORTANT: Even though a minimum of only 12-inches (30.48 cm) is required, 18-inches (45.72 cm) or more is suggested.
+IMPORTANT: Even though a minimum of only 12-inches is required, 18-inches or more is suggested.
 The additional clearance is advantageous for ease of installation and service.
-IMPORTANT: When fire sprinkler systems are located above the dryers, a minimum of 18-inches (45.72 cm) above the dryer console (module) is required.
-Dryers may be positioned side wall to side wall however, a $1/16''$ (.16 cm) minimum allowance is required rbetween dryers (or wall) for ease of installation and maintenance.
+IMPORTANT: When fire sprinkler systems are located above the dryers, a minimum of 18-inches above the dryer console (module) is required.
+Dryers may be positioned side wall to side wall however, a 1/16" minimum allowance is required between dryers (or wall) for ease of installation and maintenance.
 Allowances must be made for the opening and closings of the control door and the lint door.